Buy Currency

 Travel safer with our Travelex Money Card

-Experience added peace of mind with the Travelex Money Card - an optimal alternative to carrying your debit card.
-Unlike your debit card, our Travelex Money Card is not linked to your bank account, minimising your risk of losing all your funds in case of loss or theft.
+Experience added peace of mind with the Travelex Money Cardan optimal alternative to carrying your debit card.
+Unlike your debit card, our money card is not linked to your bank account, minimising your risk of losing all your funds in case of loss or theft.

 Ready to plan your trip?
-Read our complete Thailand travel guide to decide what to see.
-For more details about Thai baht, see our Thailand currency guide.
+Explore our complete Thailand travel guide and Thailand currency guide.